brwilkinson/AzureDeploymentFramework/docs/Naming_Standards_Prefix.md

 ```

-    - Some references in the project templates/docs may still refer to the OLD naming AZE2 and AZC1 (now replaced by AEU2 and ACU1)
+    - Some references in the project templates/docs may still refer to the OLD naming AZE2 and AZC1
-        - These will be removed over time.
+        - Now replaced by AEU2 and ACU1, these references will be removed over time.